MaisonetteWorld/slate/source/index.html.md

 # Wished Products

-Update a wished product.
-Users can update their own wished products, admins can update any.
+Get all wished products, only accessible to admin users

 ## Create a wished product